Render Golang templates with a timeout

 send data into them, and data is consumed from them elsewhere.

-You can learn more about the relationship between goroutine
+You can learn more about the relationship between goroutines and

 channels